- Well socialized, comfortable in a group of dogs

 Are the dogs supervised at all times?

-We are a two adult houshold with many years of pet experience between us.
-Your pups are our top priority while here and we are vigilant about their safety and supervision.
+We are an adult household with many years of pet experience between us.
+Your pups are our top priority while they are here and we are vigilant about their comfort, safety and supervision.

-Like having kids in the house, we are hyper aware of who is where, their habits, behaviors and so on, but we are not a kennel, it is a home and small pack environment.
+Like having kids in the house, we are hyper aware of who is where, their habits, behaviors and so on, but we are not a kennel, it is a home and a small pack environment.
 Just as you don’t have eyes on your dog 100% of the time at your home, it is also impossible for us to do so here.
+While we do have eyes on everyone most of the time, we are also well set up with many options for safe management even if we are in the shower 🙂

 Again, this is our home and the dogs are cage-free and in a social environment.
 While your pets are our top priority, they are animals and we are human.
 That’s why these policies and procedures exist, to help us keep everyone as safe and happy as possible.